18F/identity-gitlab/README.md

 `aws-vault exec sandbox-admin -- ./destroy.sh gitlab-dev`

-If it asks you for oidc stuff, just give it random stuff.
-That will go away once we go back to a single tf run.

 Also, some namespaces won't delete right off.
 You will need to follow the procedure in here to make them actually go away: https://craignewtondev.medium.com/how-to-fix-kubernetes-namespace-deleting-stuck-in-terminating-state-5ed75792647e